Knights879/Tutoring/README.md

 Some of these may not be available by default, in which case I recommend adding them.

-A lot of keyboard shortcuts are fairly universal, so you can use them in different applications, like Microsoft Word or your web browser.
+A lot of keyboard shortcuts are fairly universal, so you can use them in different applications like Microsoft Word or your web browser.

 ### Learning a New Language

 Whenever you are learning a new language, **always** find the official language specification/standard library documentation and bookmark it so that you can reference it as you learn.
-For larger languages like Java and Python, it is nice to have both, so that you know the syntax/behavior of the language as well as what the standard libraries have to offer.
+For larger languages, like Java and Python, it is nice to have both so that you know the syntax/behavior of the language as well as what the standard libraries have to offer.
 While the language specification will often include the standard library, I prefer to find a place that is dedicated to listing the library out in a more readable manner.

 - `C`[^1] - [Specification](https://www.iso-9899.info/wiki/The_Standard)[^2] / [Library](https://cplusplus.com/reference/clibrary/)
 - `C++`[^1] - [Specification](https://www.open-std.org/jtc1/sc22/wg21/docs/standards)[^2] / [Library](https://cplusplus.com/reference/)